epfl-ada/ada-2023-project-byggemandbob/README.md

 Natural Language Processing (NLP): An integral part of our analysis involves NLP techniques.
 We start with data preprocessing, where the raw text data is cleaned and prepared for analysis.
 This is followed by tokenization and TF/IDF vectorization, breaking down the text into meaningful segments and evaluating their significance.
 Our approach includes word clustering using unsupervised machine learning techniques like K-means++, which helps in identifying patterns and themes in movie plot summaries.

 Statistical and Regression Analysis: To predict movie ratings and revenue, we are developing a multivariate linear regression model.
 This model will help us understand the relationship between various movie attributes and their impact on success.
-Complementing this, we perform a range of statistical analyses, including the generation of boxplots, histograms, and t-tests, to understand the distribution and correlation of different variables.
+Furthermore, we perform a range of statistical analyses, including the generation of boxplots, histograms, and t-tests, to understand the distribution and correlation of different variables.
 Confidence intervals will also be used to understand the precision of our estimates.

 Visualization Techniques: To effectively display our findings, we employ visualization tools.
 This includes creating box plots and histograms to illustrate data distributions, scatterplots for exploring relationships between variables, and word clouds to visually represent the most prominent themes in movie plot summaries.